Set up AWS CloudTrail and GuardDuty connectors.

 }"AWS": "arn:aws:sts::649384204969:assumed-role/tenant-aws-access-role/radiant-security"

-is highlighted as an error in the AWS console (while setting up the custom policy).
-However, you can still save the policy, and it works.
+might be highlighted as an error in the AWS console.
+However, you can still save and use this policy.

 - For Trusted entity type, select Custom trust policy to allow Radiant Security to use this role to access the account.